Shamir-Lab/SCAPP/README.md

 The user can add their own plasmid-specific gene sets in this directory.
 You may put nucleotide gene sequences in the `data/nt` subdirectory, or amino acid protein sequences in the `data/aa` subdirectory.
 The sequence files should be in fasta format.

 If you wish to remove certain plasmid-specific sets, simply move them out of the `data` directory.

+### Long reads

+SCAPP is designed to run on short, paired-end read libraries (such as Illumina HiSeq) and we believe it will work best in this setting.
+We have tried to provide support for some requests of running SCAPP with long reads and will add details of how to do this here as we expand support:

+#### Alignment
+The read alignment process used in SCAPP is specific to short paired-end reads.
+You will have to align your reads to the assembly graph to create a bam file.
+This alignment file is then provided to SCAPP using the -b option.

+#### MetaFlye assemblies

+MetaFlye generates a \*.gfa assembly graph according to a specific definition of the gfa format.
+[This script](https://raw.githubusercontent.com/dpellow/SCAPP/master/metaflye_gfa2fastg.py) will convert the gfa file to the fastg format required by SCAPP.
+The script is run as: python metaflye_gfa2fastg.py <infile> <outfile>.
+This script is only meant for MetaFlye output (as of Feb 2020).

+SCAPP should then be run with this converted fastg file, you bam alignment file AND THE OPTION -k 0.

+This pipeline has been tested on PacBio HiFi reads aligned using BWA.